Ghee can be used as a substitute for butter, and many people think that ghee might be a more healthful alternative for using in cooking.

 A person who is sensitive or intolerant to lactose and casein may find that it is beneficial to use ghee as a substitute for butter.

-Ghee contains a fatty acid called butyrate acid.
-According to one study, butyrate acid plays an essential role in digestive health.
+Ghee contains a fatty acid called butyrate acid, which plays an essential role in digestive health.
 It may also have anti-inflammatory effects.

 Benefits and risks of butter